 - Cocoa liners – Typically, cocoa liners are normally bought as a pre-moulded structure to fit certain baskets.
 They’re thick, so they’re less suitable if you want to plant towards the sides of the basket.

-- Burlap – One of the most popular liners due to its low price and flexibility.
+- Hessian – One of the most popular liners due to its low price and flexibility.
 It’s also very environmentally friendly, making it a great choice for the organically minded gardener.

 - Supamoss – An incredibly versatile liner for hanging baskets, Supamoss is filled with drainage holes, but can still retain enough water for plants due to its thick plastic coating.